Functions

 Common pitfalls

-• Too much logic in views: move complex code to utilities or services
+• Too much logic in views: move heavy logic into services/utilities.

-• Mutable default args: avoid using mutable objects as default parameter values
+• Mutable default args: avoid lists/dicts as default parameters.